Internet Protocol version 6 (IPv6)

-IP v6 was developed by Internet Engineering Task Force (IETF) to deal with the problem of IP v4 exhaustion.
-IP v6 is 128-bits address having an address space of 2^128, which is way bigger than IPv4.
-In IPv6 we use Colon-Hexa representation.
-There are 8 groups and each group represents 2 Bytes.
+IPv6 was developed by Internet Engineering Task Force (IETF) to deal with the problem of IPv4 exhaustion.
+IPv6 is a 128-bits address having an address space of 2128, which is way bigger than IPv4.
+IPv6 use Hexa-Decimal format separated by colon (:) .

 In IPv6 representation, we have three addressing methods :

-Unicast Address: Unicast Address identifies a single network interface.
-A packet sent to unicast address is delivered to the interface identified by that address.
+Unicast Address identifies a single network interface.
+A packet sent to a unicast address is delivered to the interface identified by that address.

-Multicast Address: Multicast Address is used by multiple hosts, called as Group, acquires a multicast destination address.
+Multicast Address is used by multiple hosts, called as groups, acquires a multicast destination address.
 These hosts need not be geographically together.
 If any packet is sent to this multicast address, it will be distributed to all interfaces corresponding to that multicast address.
+And every node is configured in the same way.
+In simple words, one data packet is sent to multiple destinations simultaneously.

-Anycast Address: Anycast Address is assigned to a group of interfaces.
-Any packet sent to anycast address will be delivered to only one member interface (mostly nearest host possible).
+Anycast Address is assigned to a group of interfaces.
+Any packet sent to an anycast address will be delivered to only one member interface (mostly nearest host possible).

 Types of IPv6 address: